Budibase/website/content/blog/open-source-low-code-platforms/index.md

 [Budibase](https://www.budibase.com) is an all-in-one open source low-code platform for building business applications.
 With over 35,000 downloads in 6 months and over 3,000 stars on Github, it is quickly becoming the leading open source low code platform - and for a good reason.

-With Budibase, users can design, build, automate and deploy apps on their infrastructure in minutes.
+With Budibase, users can design, build, automate and deploy web apps and user interfaces on their infrastructure in minutes.

 Users can benefit from Budibase's internal database or connect to their own - Budibase supports multiple external data sources, including; MongoDB, PostgreSQL, MySQL, Elasticsearch, Airtable, and more.